tomaszskowronek/DataCleansingTomasz/README.md

 - Unzip the above file in the R working directory.
 The UCI HAR Dataset directory will be created.
 - Copy the run_analysis.R file to the R working directory
 - Excute the run_analysis.R program
-- The clean text file SummarizedDataFile.txt will be created in the R working directory
+- The clean SummarizedDataFile.txt text file will be created in the R working directory

-2.